 Peace of mind for families, without being intrusive.

-Enhanced Day learns normal patterns at home and highlights changes that may deserve attention, helping families feel more confident day to day while sitting between doing nothing and full-time care.
+It learns normal patterns at home and highlights changes that may deserve attention, helping families feel more confident day to day while supporting independence.

 How it helps families stay reassured